Local health leader worried J&J vaccine hold could cause vaccine hesitancy

 A local health authority said the guarantee of protection from any of the vaccines outweighs the risk of dying from the virus.

-“In our community we lost 287 individuals up to now in a population of 60,000,” Starr County Health Authority Dr. Antonio Falcon said.
-“So it's very easy to do the math.
-The vaccines are much safer than the danger of illness."
+“In our community, we lost 287 individuals up to now in a population of 60,000,” Starr County Health Authority Dr. Antonio Falcon said.
+“So it's very easy to do the math and say the vaccines are much safer than the danger of illness."

 Johnson & Johnson delayed further rollout of the vaccine and clinical trials are also on hold.